Frequently asked questions for Owners

 · To turn the fan function "OFF", push the fan button once and then try resetting the thermostat (instructions above)

 Try: Checking the lint traps.
 There are usually 2 lint traps, one in the dryer door with a removable screen and another in the ceiling above the dryer, pull down door.

 Remember: The lint trap in the dryer door should be cleaned after each load, the one in the ceiling every month or so.
 It is very important to clean out both lint traps to ensure optimal performance of the dryer.
 Additionally, it is a fire safety issue.

 While we do not recommend tackling plumbing issues yourself, some people are more comfortable with easy home repairs.

 Please note dripping water from faucet could be a sign that cartridge needs to be replaced or other parts either need to be tightened or replaced.

 Your building superintendent could be a good source of help and direction as well as he/she probably came accross this previously and know the specific faucet brand.

 ***NO MATTER WHT YOU DO THIS MUST BE ADDRESSED PROMPTLY TO PREVENT DAMAGES TO YOUR SUITE AND OTHER SUITES***

 Otherwise, please fill out a maintenance ticket

-Remember: most none functioning items are a result a fuse tripping.
-Most buildings now account for modern electronics however, if you have an added 6 socket outlet added over a double outlet and plug in your laptop, stereo, TV, phone charger, hairdryer and toaster, it might all fit, but I assure you it will blow (please do not try yourselves!), you might not realize your using a lot of electricity in one area or you might have never had a surge before, it still can happen so please keep in mind.
+Remember: Most none functioning items are a result a fuse tripping.
+Most buildings now account for modern electronics however, if you have an added 6 socket outlet added over a double outlet and plug in your laptop, stereo, TV, phone charger, hairdryer and toaster, it might all fit, but it will probably blow (please do not try yourselves!), you might not realize you are using a lot of electricity in one area or you might have never had a surge before, it still can happen so please keep in mind.